learning-zone/angular-basics/README.md

 |ng generate web-worker app           |Add a Web Worker to angular app|

-02. #### What is difference between Angular JIT compilation and AOT compilation?
+02. #### Q. What is difference between Angular JIT compilation and AOT compilation?

 Angular has 2 types of build dev build or prod build :